zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### A. Parasite Schedule

 We generate parasites through local infections and receive additional regular shipments of filarial parasites (*B. malayi*, *B. pahangi*, and *D. immitis*) from the NIH FR3 repository and schistosome-infected mice from the NIH SR3 repository.
-The Lab Manager will place external orders for many months ahead and the expected scheduling of all parasite stage and materials will be updated on the `Parasite Schedule Sheet` linked in [Lab Sheets](labsheets.md).
+The Lab Manager will place external orders for many months ahead and the expected scheduling of all parasite stage and materials will be updated on the `Parasite Schedule Sheet` linked in the [Lab GDrive](labgdrive.md).
 Keep track of both local and external parasite orders.
 Shipments do not always arrive as expected, but you should have a detailed list of future parasite needs on the spreadsheet.
-I will send out a FedEx confirmation once I receive it (typically one day in advance) in the `#Parasite_Planning` Slack channel.
+I will send out a FedEx confirmation once I receive it (typically one day in advance) on Slack.

 ### B. Storage of General Parasite Materials

 General use (non-experimental) parasite materials should be catalogued and stored in designated racks/boxes.
 There are individual boxes for *B. malayi*, *B. pahangi, and D. immitis* tissues and RNA in the -80C freezer.
 There is a single box for storage of parasite gDNA in the -20C freezer.
-The contents of all samples in these boxes should be inventoried for each species in the appropriate tab of the `Parasite Tissue and Nucleic Acid Inventory` sheet linked in [Lab Sheets](labsheets.md).
+The contents of all samples in these boxes should be inventoried for each species in the appropriate tab of the `Parasite Tissue and Nucleic Acid Inventory` sheet linked in the [Lab GDrive](labgdrive.md).
 The spreadsheet should be immediately updated after placing any new tubes in these boxes.
 This catalog of materials allows us to plan qPCR, RNA-seq and other experiments.

 ```
 * Tube Labels (combine the following into a single string)